 Alternatives to the Shot

-While maternal diet and nutrition during pregnancy and breastfeeding are essential, maternal supplementation of vitamin K is not typically sufficient to increase a baby’s vitamin K levels through breast milk.
-This is because vitamin K does not cross readily into breast milk, even at high maternal doses.1
+While maternal diet and nutrition during pregnancy and breastfeeding are essential, maternal supplementation of vitamin K isn’t typically sufficient to increase a baby’s vitamin K levels through breast milk.
+This is because vitamin K doesn’t cross readily into breast milk, even at high maternal doses, and babies’ guts are inefficient at absorbing vitamin K.1,9

 In parts of Europe and Canada, parents can opt for oral administration of vitamin K instead of the shot.
-This requires multiple doses at different points of the infant’s first months.
-There is no licensed oral infant dose of vitamin K in the United States, though some people elect to administer the shot’s contents orally.
-Still, this is not recommended or approved.5
+This requires multiple doses at different points in the infant’s first months of life.
+There’s no licensed oral infant dose of vitamin K in the United States, though some people elect to administer the shot’s contents orally.
+Still, this isn’t recommended or approved.5

-The CDC does not recommend an oral dose of vitamin K as an alternative to the shot because newborns do not consistently absorb vitamin K through the stomach and intestines.
-The intramuscular shot is much more easily absorbed.10 Because the oral route of administration requires multiple doses, compliance for completing the series is much worse.6
+The CDC doesn’t recommend an oral dose of vitamin K as an alternative to the shot because newborns don’t consistently absorb vitamin K through the stomach and intestines.10 Since the oral route of administration requires multiple doses, compliance for completing the series is also difficult to achieve.
+So, these babies are overall more likely to have VKDB and severe complications from bleeding.6

-You can be easily overwhelmed by decisions in the hospital with your newborn.
-You may hear tons of information and interventions after delivery.
-However, researching these decisions can help prevent you from feeling overwhelmed and decide early about the vitamin K shot at birth for your baby.
+You can easily feel overwhelmed by decisions surrounding the birth of your newborn baby, including whether to get the vitamin K shot at birth.
+You may hear tons of information about interventions before or after delivery from friends, family, and health care professionals.
+Researching these decisions from trusted sources can prevent you from feeling overwhelmed and help you confidently decide what’s best for your baby.